sspencer/jkc/README.md

 # JSON Key Counter

-JSON Key counter is a command line utility that recursively walks all the specified directories to count all the unique key paths found in *.json files.
+JSON Key counter is a command line utility that recursively walks specified directories to count unique key paths found in *.json files.

 ## Features

-1. One or more directories can be specified on the command line and `jkc` will recusively descend into each sub directory
+1. Specify one or more directories for `jkc` to recursively descend into
 2. Array elements are rolled up into `[*]`
 3. Keys may be excluded to reduce noise with `-v key` flag
 4. IDs (UUID and PushIds) may be rolled up with the `-i` flag which reduces them to `<id>`
+5. Partial keys can be ignored with the `-p` flag

 ## Usage

 ```